winterdharma/DharmaPearls/01_agama/dirgha/DA_9.md

 75\.
 “There are another four things, which are four Brahma temples: 1.
 Kindness, 2. compassion, 3. joy, and 4. equanimity.
 {:#p75}

 76\.
 “There are another four things, which are four formless samādhis.
 [1] Here, a monk goes beyond all perception of form, and all his previous perceptions of anger.
-Not being mindful of different perceptions, he contemplates the abode of measureless emptiness.
-[2] Abandoning the abode of emptiness, he enters the abode of consciousness.
+Not being mindful of different perceptions, he contemplates the abode of measureless space.
+[2] Abandoning the abode of space, he enters the abode of consciousness.
 [3] Abandoning the abode of consciousness, he enters the abode of nothingness.
 [4] Abandoning the abode of nothingness, he enters the abode with and without perception.
 {:#p76}

 77\.
-“There are another four things, which are four foundations of Dharma: The Dharma foundation of not craving, Dharma foundation of not being angry, Dharma foundation of right mindfulness, and Dharma foundation of right samādhi. [\[4\]](#n4){:#ref4}
+“There are another four things, which are four foundations of Dharma: The Dharma foundation of not craving, Dharma foundation of not being angry, Dharma foundation of right mindfulness, and Dharma foundation of right samādhi. [\[6\]](#n6){:#ref6}
 {:#p77}

 78\.
 “There are another four things, which are four noble clans.
 [1] Here, a monk is satisfied with his clothing.
 He isn’t pleased with obtaining fine clothes and isn’t saddened when having ugly clothes.
 He isn’t defiled or attached, knows what shouldn’t be done, and knows the way to the escape.
 He’s diligent and not negligent about these rules and accomplishes these things without fault or loss.
 He also teaches people to accomplish these things.
 This is the first of the noble clan’s way of satisfied living.
 From the past until the present, he’s never troubled.
 It’s impossible for gods like Māra or Brahmā, ascetics and priests, or spirits and worldly people to reproach him.
 He’s satisfied in the same way regarding [2] meals, [3] bedding, and [4] medicines for illness.